lang-jiaqi/OmniSource/README.en.md

 ## 🌍 Independent World Model Ventures

+## Interested in World Models?

-The authors of this project are also independently exploring startup opportunities in the world model space.
+The authors of this project are also independently exploring entrepreneurial opportunities in the world-model space.

-Wangbo Zhao (Google Scholar, email) is preparing an early-stage startup focused on world models and the infrastructure needed to build them.
-The project is currently raising a seed round.
+**Wangbo Zhao** ([Google Scholar](https://scholar.google.com.hk/citations?user=aocj89kAAAAJ&hl=zh-CN), email) is currently building an early-stage startup focused on world models and the infrastructure required to develop and scale them.
+The company is currently raising a seed round.
 Investors and strategic partners interested in this direction are welcome to get in touch.

-Pengfei Zhou ([lance@infrec.tech](mailto:lance@infrec.tech)) is the founder of an independent startup focused on world models and agentic game development.
-The company is building systems with general intelligence capabilities that can understand and predict human environments and the real world, and ultimately interact with them.
-More information: company website.
+**Pengfei Zhou** ([lance@infrec.tech](mailto:lance@infrec.tech)) is the founder of an independent startup focused on world models and agentic game development.
+The company is committed to building systems with general-purpose intelligence that can understand, predict, and ultimately interact with human environments and the real world.
+For more information, please visit the [company website](https://www.cardinal-agi.com/).

-The ventures described above are independent of this project and are not affiliated with one another.
+These ventures are independent of this project and of each other.